Slack-Partner-Engineering/Incident-Management-Functions/README.md

    Trigger Name: Create an Incident
    URL: https://slack.com/shortcuts/Ft045S9B0VHR/fea203fe37ec662daced1ab4969f730e
 ```

+Great job!
+Now, let's use that trigger to kick off a workflow!

+## Step 6.
+Run the Workflows

 Now, take the URL, and paste it into a channel.
 It should unfurl with a green button that
 says `Start`, as shown below.
 That button will kick off your workflow!